Project-OSmOSE/OSEkit/docs/source/contributing.rst

 Contributions to the **OSEkit** codebase are done with **GitHub**.

-If you're new to this tool, we recommand taking a look at some resources to get you started, such as the `Introduction to Github interactive course <https://github.com/skills/introduction-to-github>`_.
+If you're new to this tool, we recommend taking a look at some resources to get you started, such as the `Introduction to Github interactive course <https://github.com/skills/introduction-to-github>`_.

 If you want to dig in **OSEkit**'s code to do anything you'd like (adding functionalities, fixing bugs, working on the documentation...), you'll have to submit a new **pull request**.

 There are lots of great tutorials out there that'll guide you in the process of submitting a pull request.
-We recommand you follow one of those, e.g. `DigitalOcean's How To Create a Pull Request on GitHub <https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github>`_.
+We recommend you follow one of those, e.g. `DigitalOcean's How To Create a Pull Request on GitHub <https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github>`_.

 We use `uv <https://docs.astral.sh/uv/>`_ to manage the project, and suggest that you install the project following the instructions in the :ref:`Install from git <from-git>` section of the documentation.